 Understanding NIO's Unusual Options Activity

-NIO (NYSE:NIO) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $49.22 following the option alert.
+Shares of NIO (NYSE:NIO) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $51.77.

 - Option Type: SWEEP